 The name of each era is chosen to set the tone for the coming years.
 The gengo appears on all coins, stamps, newspapers, driving licences, and other official paperwork.
 The gengo calendar is declining in popularity but is still used buy around a third of the population.

-The announcement of the new name follows weeks of media speculation and secret cabinet meetings.
+The announcement of the new name followed weeks of media speculation and secret cabinet meetings.
 The name was eventually chosen from a shortlist drawn up be a panel of experts and academics.

 Prime Minister Shinzo Abe said: “Our nation is facing up to a big turning point, but there are lots of Japanese values that shouldn’t fade away.”